 Flanked by two benches, the site serves as a space for reflection and remembrance.
 It continues to serve as an annual site of celebration to honor war veterans and as a symbol of the contributions of Chinese Americans to U.S. history.

 “The arch and its two surrounding benches feature a streamlined interpretation of traditional Chinese architecture, with a peaked roof, interlocking brackets, and a symmetrical configuration,” reads a report from the LPC.
 “The arch itself is a typical Chinese architectural element that can be used both as a physical gateway or as a decorative symbol.”

 While there are several significant landmarks in Chinatown, none are directly related to the history and culture of Chinese Americans.
-A public hearing on the designation of the Kimlau War Memorial will be scheduled in the coming weeks, followed by a public meeting and vote.

 - NYPL celebrates AAPI Heritage Month with books by Asian American and Pacific Islander authors

 - The On Leong Tong Building: Chinese Architecture Brought to Life in NYC

 Editor’s note: The original version of this story was published on May 4, 2021, and has since been updated.